jruels/automation-dev/labs/inventory/index.md

 ### Configure the `media` Host Group to Contain `media1` and `media2`

-1. Create the `inventory` file:

-   `touch /home/ansible/lab-inventory/inventory `

-2. Create `/home/ansible/lab-inventory/inventory ` with your preferred editor
+1. Create `/home/ansible/lab-inventory/inventory ` with your preferred editor

 3. Paste in the following: